felipezarco/responserror/README.md

 507 // Insufficient Storage
 511 // Network Authentication Required
 ```
-Check the [updated list of http status codes](https://github.com/prettymuchbryce/http-status-codes#codes) for all status and code accepted by `responserror`.
+Check the [updated list of http status codes](https://github.com/prettymuchbryce/http-status-codes#codes) for all status and codes available.

 ## Responser

 If you want to have all HTTP responses at the tip of your finger (including sucessful ones), be sure to check out [responser](https://www.npmjs.com/package/responser) npm package.
-Differently from `responserror` which is the "catch-all" error handler for express, `responser` is used to directly send responses, wherever middleware/controller you are.
-Both can be used together.
+Differently from **`responserror`** which is the "catch-all" error handler for express, `responser` is used to directly send responses, wherever middleware/controller you are.
+Both `responser` and **`responserror`** can be used together.

 ![vscode suggestions](https://raw.githubusercontent.com/felipezarco/files/master/images/screenshots/responser.png "Responser typescript methods suggestion")

-If you are using [responser](https://www.npmjs.com/package/responser) module in the same express instance, `responserror` will invoke send_* methods instead of its own.
+If you are using [responser](https://www.npmjs.com/package/responser) module in the same express instance, **`responserror`** will invoke send_* methods instead of its own.

 ## Testing